 Many of us can remember a less connected way of life — but not today’s college generation.
 Gen Z doesn't know another lifestyle; they are one with their screens.

-Now, with high schools and colleges across the country transitioning to online learning because of COVID-19, students may need to take a step back and consider if how they engage with technology is having a negative impact on their health and studies.
+Now, with some amount of online/remote learning having become a regular part of our students' ordinary lives because of the continuing pandemic, students may need to take a step back and consider if how they engage with technology is having a negative impact on their health and studies.

-During this unprecedented time, digital devices are both essential to learning and a continuous source of interruption.
-Here’s how to help your student deal with digital distractions this spring as they study remotely — and into the future when we are able to return to a more normal life.
+Digital devices are both essential to learning and a continuous source of interruption.
+Here’s how to help your student deal with digital distractions now and into the future when we are able to return to a more normal life.

 Like most mammals, humans are an incredibly social species.
 Chatting with friends, and interacting pleasantly with strangers, triggers positive emotions.